40net-cloud/fortinet-gcp-solutions/FortiGate/architectures/reference/README.md

 To publish a service via FortiGate the following components are used:
 - new public IP address and external network load balancer in GCP
 - VIP and firewall policy in FortiGate
-- internal load balancer and a static sutom route to handle return flow
+- internal load balancer and a static custom route to handle return flow

 Although the workloads could be deployed directly into trusted VPC, they are usually placed in separate VPC (often in a different project), which is peered with trusted.
 You can use simple or shared VPCs for hosting workloads.